gldeng/universe/formal_theory/formal_theory_singularity_en.md

 $$\mathcal{S}_T = \{t \in \mathbb{R}^+ | \frac{d\mathcal{D}_{\text{tech}}(t)}{dt} = \max\}$$

-where $\mathcal{D}_{\text{tech}}$ is the decoherence measure function of the technological system, measuring the degree of conversion from quantum possibility space to classical determinism.
+where $`\mathcal{D}_{\text{tech}}`$ is the decoherence measure function of the technological system, measuring the degree of conversion from quantum possibility space to classical determinism.
 The singularity is the global maximum point of the derivative of this function, representing the critical point of transition from quantum-dominated to classical-dominated.

 ### Critical Decoherence Threshold

-Technological systems possess a critical decoherence threshold $\mathcal{D}_c$, at which point the fundamental mode of technological innovation undergoes qualitative change:
+Technological systems possess a critical decoherence threshold $`\mathcal{D}_c`$, at which point the fundamental mode of technological innovation undergoes qualitative change:

 $$\mathcal{D}_{\text{tech}}(t_{\text{singularity}}) = \mathcal{D}_c$$